bdowdell/bdowdell.github.io/_posts/2021-07-04-analytics-questions.md

 3. Predictive: *what will happen based upon what we already know?*
 4. Prescriptive: *how can we influence what might happen in our favor?*

 Recall that a data scientist's primary role is to take a business problem or challenge and frame it as an analytics question so that data can lead to insights and business value.
-It is entirely plausible that a business challng will have multiple analytics questions from multiple analytics question categories.
+It is entirely plausible that a business challenge will have multiple analytics questions from multiple analytics question categories.

 *Framing the business problem as an analytics question(s) will guide and focus the analysis as data gets transformed into actionable insights and business value.*